-This form is found are located on External Funding's Title I Campus Resources Page. .
+This form, useful as a tracking tool, is located on External Funding's Title I Campus Resources Page. .

-Car npus Name: Campus #: Dat e Policy was Updated: Date Distributed to Parents: vidence that the school parent involvement policy - EC.
+npus Name: Campus #: e Policy was Updated: Date Distributed to vidence that the school parent involvement policy - EC.
 1116.
 [20 U.S.C.
-6318] Documentati on Needed: was jointly developed with parents Sign in sheet, agenda, i minutes was distributed to parents of participating children, to the extent practicable, in a format and language parents can understand Written Policy was provided to the local community Website, Newsletter, an Newspaper nd/or Community will be periodically reviewed and revised as necessary Sign in sheet, agenda, i minutes AMPUS POLICY REQUIREMENTS - SEC.
+6318] Documentati on Needed: was jointly developed with parents Sign in sheet, agenda, i minutes was distributed to parents of participating children, to the extent practicable, in a format and language parents can understand Written Policy was provided to the local community Website, Newsletter, an Newspaper nd/or Community will be periodically reviewed and revised as necessary Sign in sheet, agenda, I minutes AMPUS POLICY REQUIREMENTS - SEC.
 1116.
 [20 U.S.C.
-6318] he parent/family engagement policy states how the school By checking yes , the Title I, Part A campus indicates evidence of the policy requirement and a description of how the component will be implemented.
-Note the paragrap (P) and page number (#) of the location of the required componer 1 will convene an annual meeting, at a convenient time, to which all parents of participating children shall be invited and encouraged to attend, to inform parents of their school's participation under this part and to explain the requirements of this part, and the right of the parents/families to be involved. □ y □ N P: #: 2 Will offer four (4) required meetings and four alternate meetings - eight (8) meetings total.
-Each of these meetings should be scheduled in the morning and the afternoon on different days to accommodate parents. □y □n P: #: 3 will involve parents & families, in an organized, ongoing, and timely way, in the planning, review, and improvement of programs under this part, including the planning, review, & improvement of the school parent & family engagement policy.
-The involvement of parents/families must include an adequate representation of parents/families of participating children. □ y □ N P: #: will provide parents/families of participating children - ✓ timely information about programs under this part; P: #: a description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the proficiency levels students are expected to meet; P: #: If requested by parents, opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any such suggestions as soon as practicably possible. □ Y □ N P: #: If the schoolwide program plan (campus improvement plan) is not satisfactory to the parents/families of participating children, the school will submit parents' /families' comments on the plan to the External Funding Titles I, It & IV Dept. and revise the plan as advised by the HISD Title I, Part A Parent & Family Engagement Program Administrator and other district designees as advised. □ y □ N P: #: 1 Click on the t to access t -
+6318] the parent/family engagement policy states how the school By checking yes , the Title I, Part A campus indicates evidence of the policy requirement and a description of how the component will be implemented.
+Note the paragraph (P) and page number (#) of the location of the required componen 1 will convene an annual meeting, at a convenient time, to which all parents of participating children shall be invited and encouraged to attend, to inform parents of their school's participation under this part and to explain the requirements of this part, and the right of the parents/families to be involved. □Y □N P: #: 2 Will offer four (4) required meetings and four alternate meetings - eight (8) meetings total.
+Each of these meetings should be scheduled in the morning and the afternoon on different days to accommodate parents. □ Y □ N P: #: 3 will involve parents & families, in an organized, ongoing, and timely way, in the planning, review, and improvement of programs under this part, including the planning, review, & improvement of the school parent & family engagement policy.
+The involvement of parents/families must include an adequate representation of parents/families of participating children. □ Y □ N P: #: will provide parents/families of participating children - ✓ timely information about programs under this part; □ Y □ N P: #: a description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the proficiency levels students are expected to meet; □ Y □ N P: #: if requested by parents, opportunities for regular meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children, and respond to any such suggestions as soon as practicably possible. □ Y □ N P: #: If the schoolwide program plan (campus improvement plan) is not satisfactory to the parents/families of participating children, the school will submit parents/families' comments on the plan to the External Funding Titles I, II & IV Dept. and revise the plan as advised by the HISD Title I, Part A Parent & Family Engagement Program Administrator and other district designees as advised. □ Y □ N P: #: 1